Pelvic Organ Prolapse

 Nonsurgical treatments for pelvic organ prolapse

-Treatment for POP (vaginal prolapse, bladder prolapse, urethral prolapse and rectal prolapse) is often dictated by the symptoms.
-Types of treatments are simple monitoring, conservative management, use of a pessary device and surgical correction.
+Treatment for POP (vaginal prolapse, anterior vaginal prolapse, uterocervical prolapse and posterior vaginal prolapse) is often dictated by the symptoms.
+Types of treatments are simple monitoring, conservative management, use of a pessary device or surgical correction.

-If no symptoms are present or if symptoms are mild, the urologist may recommend monitoring the situation through regular exams.
+If no symptoms are present or if symptoms are mild, the urogynecologist may recommend monitoring the situation through regular exams.

 Conservative treatment may also include lifestyle changes that can minimize the pressures on the pelvic floor.
 These can include weight loss for obese patients, dietary changes to reduce constipation and efforts to stop smoking that is causing coughing that stresses the pelvic floor.

-This device, usually made of silicon to reduce the chance of infection, is inserted into the vagina, providing support for pelvic organs.
+This intravaginal device is inserted into the vagina and provides support to the pelvic organs.
+A pessary is usually made of silicon to reduce the chance of infection.
 Pessaries vary in size and shape depending on the patient and the stage of POP.
 They are generally either ring-like devices that support the organs or are of a different shape to fill a space.

-The patient removes, cleans and replaces the pessary.
+The patient or physician removes, cleans and replaces the pessary.
 Local application of estrogen may also be used with the device.
 Pessaries are used when surgery is not an option for physical reasons or because the patient does not want to undergo surgery.
+Most patients can maintain a pessary themselves but for those who cannot, a health provider can perform this maintenance at a regularly scheduled appointment.

 Surgical treatments for pelvic organ prolapse